College Guide for Black and African American Students

 Key Trends | Challenges and Barriers | Important Factors | College Resources | Advocacy Groups and Organizations | Frequently Asked Questions

 For many students, college is an exciting time.
-Young people study what they love and learn how to handle adulthood.
+They get to study what they love and learn how to handle adulthood.

 This guide outlines some of the major trends — and challenges — for Black students in higher education.
 It also offers several resources, as well as information about applications and financial aid.
 Keep reading to find out more.